 Chronic lung disease or other serious health problems

-Weak immune system from medication or disease
+Weak immune system from medicine or disease

 Trouble swallowing, coughing, or clearing mucus from the throat or lungs